Questions about MIPACT?

 - Apple Watch activity and clinical data

 This study will not provide any treatment.
 It will collect information for research purposes.
-The study is sponsored, in part, by Apple Inc., who is providing partial financial support and materials for the study.
-The University of Michigan and Apple are collaborating to conduct this study.
+Apple Inc. is providing partial financial support and materials for the study.
+The University of Michigan and Apple are working together to conduct this study.

 Significance of MIPACT